pcmehrdad/solana-rpc-proxy/README.md

 ## Solana RCP proxy

-This project is a dockerized version of [this repo](https://github.com/HowRareIs/solproxy)
+This project is customized and dockerized version of [this repo](https://github.com/HowRareIs/solproxy)

 ## how to use
 ```bash